Skip to main navigation Skip to main content

 • Participate in cultural celebrations, shared meals, mental health support, community outings and life skills support.

-• Facilitated by trained mental health and wellness staff who are also Hmong, Karen, Vietnamese and Cambodian.
+• Facilitated by trained mental health and wellness staff who are also Hmong, Karen, Vietnamese, Cambodian and Afghan.

 • Transportation may be provided free of charge for Ramsey County residents.

-Want to learn more about the Center for Social Healing or join one of the Southeast Asian community groups?
+Want to learn more about the Center for Social Healing or join one of the community groups?

 We're happy to help answer any questions you may have.
 Email us at socialhealing@wilder.org or call 651-280-2310.